Brian Williams: Rise and ouster at NBC Nightly News

 Williams became anchor of NBC Nightly News on December 2, 2004, replacing the retiring Tom Brokaw.
 In December 2004, when Williams took the helm, he had to apologize for saying there are "bigger problems" than newsroom diversity.
 NBC News President Neal Shapiro vowed to redouble the company's minority hiring efforts.

-He still was allowed to continue and his coverage of Hurricane Katrina was widely praised, particularly "for venting his anger and frustration over the government's failure to act quickly to help the victims."
+His coverage of Hurricane Katrina was widely praised, particularly "for venting his anger and frustration over the government's failure to act quickly to help the victims."
 The network was awarded a Peabody, the committee concluding that "Williams, and the entire staff of NBC Nightly News exemplified the highest levels of journalistic excellence."
 Williams accepted the award on behalf of the organization.
 NBC Nightly News also earned the George Polk Award and the duPont-Columbia University Award for its Katrina coverage.
 Vanity Fair called Williams' work on Katrina "Murrow-worthy" and reported that during the hurricane, he became "a nation's anchor".
 The New York Times characterized Williams' reporting of the hurricane as "a defining moment".
+However, Williams' statements about Hurricane Katrina and its aftermath were received with scrutiny.
+For example, Williams referred inconsistently to a suicide inside the New Orleans Superdome after Katrina.
+CNN reported in a 2005 television documentary that Williams said he was not a witness to the suicide: "We heard the story of a man killing himself, falling from the upper deck."

+Appearing on The Daily Show in August 2006, Williams told host Jon Stewart that he was nearly hit the previous month by Katyusha rockets fired from Lebanon by Hezbollah while flying in an Israeli Air Force (IAF) Black Hawk helicopter: "Here's a view of rockets I have never seen, passing underneath us, 1,500 feet beneath us.
+And we've got the gunner doors on this thing, and I'm saying to the general, some four-star: 'It wouldn't take much for them to adjust the aim and try to do a ring toss right through our open doors, would it?'
+Anytime you want to cross over to the other side, baby, travel with me."
+The claim was drawn into question since there are no four-star generals in the Israel Defense Forces (IDF), Israeli helicopter doors are routinely closed during flights and the IAF's Black Hawks do not carry gunners.
+An IDF spokesman who was on the helicopter in question did confirm afterwards that there was Katyusha fire and, although the helicopter was not in danger, the "trajectory of the rockets was beneath us."

 In 2007, Time magazine named Williams one of the 100 most influential people in the world.

 In 2009, Williams was awarded the Walter Cronkite Award for Excellence in Journalism by Arizona State University.
 At the announcement of the award, Cronkite said he was one of Williams' "ardent admirers" and described him as a "fastidious newsman" who brought credit to the television news reporting profession.